 The Editorial Era Has Begun

-The transition from creator to editor isn't optional—it's already happening whether facilitators embrace it or resist it.
-The question isn't whether AI will change workshop design, but whether you'll use it to elevate your practice or be disrupted by others who do.
+The shift from creator to editor is already happening.
+The question isn't if AI will change workshop design, but how you can use it to elevate your practice.

-Start small: use AI to generate your next workshop agenda, then spend twice as long editing it with ruthless standards.
-Pay attention to what you change and why.
-That editorial judgment—knowing what to keep, what to cut, what to customize—is your emerging competitive advantage.
+Start small: use AI to draft your next agenda, then spend time refining it.
+Focus on what you change and why.
+This editorial judgment is your competitive edge.

-The facilitators who thrive won't be those with the best prompts or the most AI tools, but those who develop the keenest editorial eye and the deepest human judgment.
-The blank page era is ending.
-The editorial era has begun.
-How will you sharpen your red pen?
+The facilitators who succeed will have the keenest editorial eye and the deepest human judgment.
+The blank page era is over.
+The editorial era is here.
+How will you wield your red pen?

 đź’ˇ Tip: Discover how AI-powered planning transforms workshop facilitation.